Public art bringing life to Madame Brussels Lane

 Australia’s Eurovision AI song finds beauty in dark times

-Eurovision might be cancelled, but an Australian tune written using artifical intelligence is in the running to win a new international song competition - with your help!
+Eurovision might be cancelled, but an Australian tune written using artificial intelligence is in the running to win a new international song competition - with your help!

 Playing through a pandemic